Cahu/pomp/doc/dev-notes.md

 ### Firstprivate variables

-Firstprivate variables are handled by declaring a local version withing the generated sub and by initializing it with a `thaw(shift)`.
+Firstprivate variables are handled by declaring a local version within the generated sub and by initializing it with a `thaw(shift)`.
 For this to work, a frozen version of the variable is passed as an argument to the generated sub.

 ### Reductions

+Accumulator variables used in reductions are lexical variables initialized with the init value from the reduction's definition.
+Their value at the end of the sub is pushed in a thread's `POMP_OUT_QUEUE`.

 ### Shared variables